Data#3 revenue hits $1.17 billion in first half of FY23

 ASX-listed managed services provider Data#3 enjoyed what it calls "another first half result" for the six months to December last year, in its 2023 financial year.

-Net profit after tax (NPAT) by 38.1 per cent in the first half of financial year 2023 to $17.1 million, up from $12.35 million in the 2021 half year to December for the Brisbane-based MSP.
+Net profit after tax (NPAT) *increased by 38.1 per cent in the first half of financial year 2023 to $17.1 million, up from $12.35 million in the 2021 half year to December for the Brisbane-based MSP.

 Data#3 revenue increased by 16.7 per cent to $1.17 billion in this period.